HTTP API

 The following prerequisites must be met to send events via the HTTP API:

-with the source write key and the Data Plane URL.
+with the and the .

-If you are using RudderStack Cloud, set the Data Plane URL to https://hosted.rudderlabs.com
+If you are using RudderStack Cloud, set the Data Plane URL to .

 RudderStack uses Basic Authentication for authenticating all the HTTP requests.